 Japan 2012 - Asakusa Tourist Information Centre

 One of the main reasons I went to Asakusa was to check out a new building by renown Japanese Architect Kengo Kuma - the Asakusa Tourist Information Centre.
 Like many other Japanese Architects - Kengo Kuma's design aesthetics is towards minimalism - using basic shape and form to create architecture that is devoid of too much embellishment.
-In recent years his investigations into construction techniques and materials has produced a series of buildings that are innovative and beautiful, and yet look effortless and unaffected.
+In recent years his investigations into construction techniques and materials have produced a series of buildings that are innovative and beautiful, and yet look effortless and unaffected.

 When I first saw this building in magazines, I was really taken by the external form.
 It looked completely modern - yet you could see very clearly the architect's references to the traditional.
-The tower looked like it is made up of small Japanese houses stacked on top of each other - yet the building look almost weightless due to the clever detailing.
+The tower looked like it is made up of small Japanese houses stacked on top of each other - yet the building looks almost weightless due to the clever detailing.

-The external facade is covered mostly in glass, and screened by a series of large vertical fins.
+The external facade is covered mostly in glass and screened by a series of large vertical fins.
 The fins are made of laminated wood and cut into a wedge shape so that they appear light and elegant.

 On the ground floor is the Tourist Information Centre, and there are exhibition spaces and function rooms on the upper floors.